krish-iyer/CS258/README.md

 ### L1 Cache

-In this case tests were done for 64 and 128 bit the cache line and different size of L1 cache.
+In this case tests were done for 64 and 128 Byte the cache line and different size of L1 cache.
 Here are few observations.
 L1 Cache is configured as direct mapped cached for this and following tests.
 It's also split into Instruction and Data cache equally.

   1. As expected miss rate decreases as the cache size increases.
   2. There's no significant change from the change in the cache line.
   3. Though in few traces cache line made significant improvement.
   4. Data chache miss rates are higher than instruction.
 This hints a about the access pattern of the data.
       1. Instructions are well localised and data bit more random.
   5. Size of cache leads to better improvement in D cache than I cache due the very reason that the random access are better aided by larger cache size.